A Michigan workers compensation lawyer helps workers injured at the workplace and in the course of their employment.

 What Injuries do not Qualify for Workers Compensation Benefits?

-The fact that a person is hurt or becomes ill while working or at the job site does not along mean that benefits are due.
+The fact that a person is hurt or becomes ill while working or at the job site does not along mean that workers compensation benefits are due.
 The injury itself must be caused by a work-related activity or function.

 - Stress or other psychiatric disorders, unless specifically related to work.